davidkhala/gcp-collection/README.md

 ## Hardware root of trust
 - The first integrity check for Google servers uses a hardware root of trust.
+### Datacenter Identity
 - Each server in the data center has its own unique identity.
-This identity can be tied to the hardware root of trust and the software with which the machine boots
+- This identity can be tied to the hardware root of trust and the software with which the machine boots
+- This identity is used to authenticate API calls (Application Layer Transport Security (ALTS) system) to and from low-level management services on the machine.
+- This identity is used for mutual server authentication and transport encryption.